 - Occasional arbitrary closure of accounts has been reported (when fraud is suspected), though this not as common as on Coinbase

-- Slow execution of orders, sometimes taking up to 30 seconds, which can result in loss of money for professional traders
+- Slow buggy execution of orders, sometimes failing or taking up to 30 seconds, which can result in loss of money for professional traders

 - Often unresponsive customer support following the recent cryptocurrency bull-market & large influx of new users.